 TGaz Editor: Change the paragraph in section 11.22.6.4.4.3 Non-TB Measurement Reporting phase as follows:

-The data rate or MCS used for transmitting the LMR frame is solely decided by the transmitter of the corresponding LMR frame.
-The bandwidth used to transmit the LMR frame shall not be wider than the bandwidth of the soliciting NDPA.
+The format and(#3259) MCS used for transmitting the LMR frame is solely decided by the transmitter of the (#3747) LMR frame.
+The bandwidth used to transmit either of the LMR frames can be chosen by its transmitter according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7)(#3260).